 EMPATHY WITH PLANTS

-A first combination of exercises - still needs revision
+A combination of experimental exercises

 Stephen Buhner

 I listened to a series of Stephen Buhner's videos on Plant Intelligence.
 There is a story about monkeys who feel ill – and search for appropriate healing herbs.
 (It's in the 2nd video and starts at 1.39).
-They then lick the plant.

 Anyway, this started me off experimenting with a meditation on empathising with plants.